 The tanks were also restricted to the roads.
 Allen stated that the first time a tank attempted to cross a rice paddy, the surface gave way and it was stuck in the mud.
 17th Ordnance was able to pull the tank out of the paddy.
 In addition, none of the tank crews had ever fired the 37-millimeter main gun.
 They learned quickly there was a system to fire it.
 The turret had to be in the right position, it had been loaded and aimed correctly with the periscope.
-They were also faced with limited fuel supplies and they were always told not to move unless ordered to, to save fuel.
+They were also faced with limited fuel supplies and they were always told not to move unless ordered to do so to save fuel.

 Allen recalled that he was on his motorcycle talking to some Filipino Scouts who were on their horses.
 Suddenly, he heard what he said was a “whack” sound.
 The man fell over bleeding from his face.
 He heard the whacking sound a few more times and a couple of horses went down.
 This was the first time he saw someone die in combat.
 He believed they were shot at because the horses made them easier to see than he was.